Battle of Altimarlach: Battle

 Glenorchy had originally intended to march to Keiss, but seeing the Sinclairs advancing, he prepared for battle by drawing up 500 of his men 200 yards up the river, where it is joined by the burn of Altimarlach.
 Glenorchy ordered the remainder of his men to lie down and conceal themselves in a deep gorge and not to move from that spot until their officers told them to.
 That force was not seen by the advancing Sinclairs.
 Major Sinclair strongly recommended for his countrymen to allow the Campbells to begin crossing the ravine so that they could fall upon them when they were scrambling up the steep banks, but they ignored him and instantly began crossing the burn in a tumultuous manner.
 As a result, Major Sinclair found that they had put themselves in the situation which he had wished to have placed on the Campbells.
 When the two forces were within a few yards of each other, Glenorchy ordered his men to attack, and the onset of the Campbells was so furious that the Sinclairs, enfeebled from the drink of the previous evening, instantly gave way and fled in the direction of the burn of Altimarlach.
 At that moment, the reserve force of the Campbells arose from the gorge and ambushed them.
 The Sinclairs made a desperate rush for the river and the Campbells chased them into the water as they tried to escape.
 Many of them were drowned, and many others who tried to escape by running over the open plain were cut down by battle axes and broadswords.

 Inflamed with drink, the Sinclairs had been routed, and legend has it that so many Sinclairs were killed that the Campbells were able to cross the river without getting their feet wet.
 According to Peter Campbell, 80 Sinclairs were killed in the battle.
 According to Ronald William Saint-Clair (Sinclair), as many as 200 "Caithnessmen" (Sinclairs) were reported to have fallen in the battle.
 Thomas Sinclair stated that the Hon.
 David Sinclair, Major Sinclair of Thura, with many other gentlemen, and a great number of inferior note fell in the action.
+According to John L. Roberts, writing in 2000, there were at least 107 Sinclairs killed in the battle.